eliasmattern/PsyTestPro/README.md

 ### :running: Run tasks

-Use the button `Run Teststarter` to start the Teststarter with your schedule.
+Use the button `Run Experiment` to start the PsyTestPro with your schedule.
 When it starts, there will be a timer until the next Task.
 When it reaches 0 it plays the task and sets it to `done`.